bird-house/birdhouse-deploy/birdhouse/optional-components/README.rst

          into a prometheus metric.
        * your line parser function should update one of the prometheus metrics you created previously.

-    For an example of a working log parser, see
+    For an example of a working log parser, see |prometheus-log-parser-exporter|_.
-    |prometheus-log-parser-exporter|_
-    (:download:`download <birdhouse/optional-components/prometheus-log-parser/config/thredds/prometheus-log-exporter.py>`).

 .. |prometheus-log-parser-exporter| replace:: ``birdhouse/optional-components/prometheus-log-parser/config/thredds/prometheus-log-exporter.py``
 .. _prometheus-log-parser-exporter: prometheus-log-parser/config/thredds/prometheus-log-exporter.py